-Answer: You can use the on board fresh water tank and 12-volt pump for your water supply when boon docking, or hook to an external water source via garden hose to exterior water inlet when parked at a campground.
+Answer: You can use the on board fresh water tank and 12-volt pump for your water supply when boon docking, or hook to an external water source via garden hose to exterior water inlet when parked at a campground; see Gravity Water Fill on page 6-5 and see City Water Hookup on page 6-5.

-5. What is the difference between a gray water tank and the black tank?
+5. What is the difference between a gray water tank and the black water tank?